kavya-rn08/PEDIFX/models/readme.md

 * Only the best-performing trained weights are stored in this folder.
 * Ensure the required dependencies are installed before loading the models.
-* Training scripts are located in the `src` directory.
+* Training codes are located in the `notebooks` directory.